ecmarsh/gopl/11_testing/readme.md

 - To test a command, it is helpful to break out the essential part of the function, and use main as a driver.
   - During testing the main function is ignored.
   - A good strategy is organizing test cases a table to test different types of input.
+  - Then we "fake" implementation by replacing other parts of the production and reading output; faking implementations makes configuration simpler, more reliable and easier to observe as well as avoid undesirable side effects.
 - Note that the `*_test.go` package for an executable, can also be named package `main`.
 - If panics occur during tests, the test driver recovers, but the test is considered a failure.
 - Expected errors occuring from bad user input, missing files, or imporper configuration should be reported by returning a non-nil error value.